What type of music do you usually work on?

 What's your strongest skill?

-Listening, both to the people I'm collaborating with and to the project at hand.
-Intense focus and listening.
+Intense focus and listening, both to my clients and to the project at hand.

 Tell us about your studio setup.

 I like a clean, bright space to work in.
-My gear is mostly "in-the-box," meaning instead of a large console with endless knobs and faders, I use a laptop with professional-grade software.
-I'm fluent with Ableton Live, Pro Tools and plugins from UAD, Slate, Waves and FabFilter.
+My studio is completely "in-the-box," meaning I use a laptop with professional-grade software instead of lots of physical gear.
+I'm extremely happy with this setup—I firmly believe quality is NOT compromised working with software anymore.
+I'm fluent with Pro Tools, Ableton, and plugins from all the major manufacturers.

 Describe the most common type of work you do for your clients.